-- The young person needs to be motivated to change their AOD use and behaviour—‘I want to stop the harm drinking is causing me.’
+- The young person needs to be motivated to change their alcohol and other drugs use and behaviour—‘I want to stop the harm drinking is causing me.’

-- The young person needs to have knowledge and understanding of what constitutes risky behaviour in relation to their AOD use—‘I know that binge drinking is harming my brain development.’
+- The young person needs to have knowledge and understanding of what constitutes risky behaviour in relation to their alcohol and other drugs use—‘I know that binge drinking is harming my brain development.’

 Being an ally

 Conversations with young people need to strike a balance.
-Be clear about the harms of AOD use and why you would like to see them stop using, while also acknowledging how hard this might be for them.
+Be clear about the harms of alcohol and other drugs use and why you would like to see them stop using, while also acknowledging how hard this might be for them.
 Talk to them about ways to make their current use safer in the short term.
 Some ideas for this conversation include: